Judicial system of Vietnam: Criticisms

 Although the constitution provides for independent judges and lay assessors (who lack administrative training), the U.S. Department of State maintains that Vietnam lacks an independent judiciary, in part because the Communist Party of Vietnam selects judges and vets them for political reliability.
 Moreover, the party seeks to influence the outcome of cases involving perceived threats to the state or the party's dominant position.

 In an effort to increase judicial independence, the government transferred local courts from the Ministry of Justice to the Supreme People's Court in September 2002.
 However, the Department of State saw no evidence that the move actually achieved the stated goal.
 Vietnam's judiciary also is hampered by a shortage of lawyers and rudimentary trial procedures.

 Some critics say that the judicial system in Vietnam shows leniency towards corrupt officials and lawbreakers along with their relatives, as they are said to receive lighter sentences than ordinary people.

 Death penalty

 The death penalty often is imposed in cases of corruption and drug trafficking.
-As of February 2014, the death penalty remains a punishment that can be applied to those who have been found guilty of criminal activity.
+As of June 2025, the death penalty can be applied to those found guilty of certain crimes.
 In January 2014, a court in northern Vietnam sentenced 30 Vietnamese citizens to death after they were found guilty of heroin trafficking—the largest number of defendants sentenced to death in a single trial in the country's legal history.
-At the same time, there are around 700 people awaiting on death row in Vietnam.
+At the same time, around 700 people are on death row in Vietnam.
 The January 2014 decision received condemnation from numerous international organizations, such as the World Coalition Against the Death Penalty.
+Ten and a half years later, Vietnam removed the death penalty for corruption, drug trafficking, and several other crimes.